 If HMRC is already looking into your tax affairs

-If you enter into a tax avoidance scheme on or after 15 September 2016, and it’s defeated, it’ll count towards serial tax avoidance status.
+If you enter into a tax avoidance scheme on or after 15 September 2016, and it’s defeated, we’ll consider whether you’re affected by STAR.

-Where you’ve entered into a scheme before 15 September 2016, you can make sure that you’re not affected for that scheme if you either:
+If you entered into a scheme before 15 September 2016, you won’t be affected for that scheme if you:

-- fully disclose the scheme to HMRC before 6 April 2017
+- fully disclosed your use of the scheme to us before 6 April 2017

-- write to HMRC before 6 April 2017 and agree a time limit to fully disclose the scheme - HMRC will set the time limit
+- wrote to HMRC before 6 April 2017 to say you will have fully disclosed your use of the scheme within the time limit given to you

-If you’ve entered into more than one scheme before 15 September 2016, you’ll have to do this for each scheme if you want to make sure you’re not affected.
+If you entered into more than one scheme before 15 September 2016, you’ll need to have done this for each scheme to make sure you’re not affected.

-How to tell HMRC about a scheme before 6 April 2017
+If you contacted HMRC about fully disclosing a scheme before 6 April 2017

-You’ll need to fully disclose the scheme to HMRC.
-This means providing all the information HMRC needs to fully check the scheme.
+You’ll need to fully disclose your use of the scheme to us.
+This means providing all the information we need by the time limit.

 You must include: